total-typescript/total-typescript-book/README.md

 **If you succeed**, or **if you get stuck**, unpause the video and check out the `*.solution`.
 You can see if your solution is better or worse than mine!

-You can run `pnpm run solution 001` to run the tests and typechecking on the solution.

 ## Acknowledgements

 Say thanks to Matt on [Twitter](https://twitter.com/mattpocockuk) or by joining his [Discord](https://discord.gg/8S5ujhfTB3).
 Consider signing up to his [Total TypeScript course](https://totaltypescript.com).